petudeveloper/user-skills-backend/README.md

 # user-skills-backend

-> This an an MVP(Minimum viable product) of the backend of a full-stack app.
+> This an MVP(Minimum viable product) of the backend of a full-stack app.
 The front end of this app can be found [here](https://github.com/petudeveloper/user-skills).

 This application was created with the MVC pattern.